elastic/apm/specs/agents/metrics-otel.md

 Agents MUST NOT override a user-provided global OpenTelemetry metrics SDK with their own SDK or prevent the user from providing his own SDK instance in any means.
 For example the Java agent MUST NOT install an OpenTelemetry Metrics SDK instance in the [GlobalOpenTelemetry](https://www.javadoc.io/static/io.opentelemetry/opentelemetry-api/1.20.0/io/opentelemetry/api/GlobalOpenTelemetry.html) if it detects that another Metrics SDK has already been registered there.

-Agents MUST ensure that remaining metric data is properly flushed when the user application shuts down. for **1.**, the user is responsible for shutting down the SDK instance before their application terminates.
+Agents SHOULD ensure that remaining metric data is properly flushed when the user application shuts down. for **1.**, the user is responsible for shutting down the SDK instance before their application terminates.
 This shutdown initiates a metrics flush, therefore no special actions needs to be taken by agents in this case.
-For **2.**, agents MUST initiate a proper shutdown of the agent provided SDK instance when the user application terminates, which automatically causes a flush.
+For **2.**, agents SHOULD initiate a proper shutdown of the agent provided SDK instance when the user application terminates, which automatically causes a flush.